mixxxdj/manual/source/chapters/getting_started.rst

 analysis takes considerable CPU power and might cause skips in the audio --- things you surely don't need while performing.

-Once you have configured your music directories and your BPM and key detection settings, press :guilabel:`OK` on the Preferences window.
+Once you have
+:ref:`imported your music library<getting-started-import-audio-files>`, press
+:guilabel:`OK` on the Preferences window.
 Go to the Analyze view on the left side panel of the library.
 This allows you to run :term:`beatgrid`, :term:`key`, and :term:`ReplayGain` detection on tracks in advance.
 While analyzing, the progress in percentage and total queue length are shown.

-The Analyze features in detail:

-* **All / New radio-buttons**: Allows you to view a list of either all tracks in the library or tracks added to the library within the last 7 days.
-* **Select All button**: Selects all tracks in the current view.
-* **Analyze button**: Starts the detection on the selected tracks.

 .. seealso:: For more information, go to :ref:`configuration-bpm-detection`.